mdeinum/mdeinum.github.io/_posts/2020-07-28-Dependency-Injection.md

 ```
 ##### Listing 6: Field Injection Helper Class

 When doing injection by name, the list of declared fields for a class is retrieved, and when the field on the target object, here the `MoneyTransferService` is being looked up in the context map and set as a value.
-Before the field can be set it needs to be made accessible (generally those fields have the `private` access modifier).
+Before the field can be set it needs to be made accessible (generally, those fields have the `private` access modifier).
 If the type doesn't match one cannot set the value, this is something you either need to check or let it blow up when setting an illegal type.

 When injecting by type, the values are injected by inspecting the type compatibility of the fields in the class and the values in the context map.

-The runner, as shown in [Listing 7](#listing7) can be used to do a money tranfser.
-First the needed dependencies are constructed and properly initialized, before injecting them (using reflection) into the `MoneyTransferService`.
+The runner, as shown in [Listing 7](#listing7) can be used to do a money transfer.
+First, the needed dependencies are constructed and properly initialized, before injecting them (using reflection) into the `MoneyTransferService`.

 <a id="listing7"></a>